Skip to content

 );

-- Monitor costs closely - Track token usage and adjust budgets
+4. Monitor costs closely - Track token usage via getOutputTokens() and getOutputPriceUsd()

-- Test with o4-mini first - More cost-effective for development
+5. Test with cheaper models first - o4-mini or Gemini Flash are more cost-effective for development